The 3rd Voice

 The 3rd Voice (also known as The Third Voice) is a 1960 American neo noir thriller crime drama film directed and written by Hubert Cornfield, who also produced the film with Maury Dexter.
 It is based on the novel All the Way by Charles Williams and stars Edmond O'Brien, Laraine Day (in her final film), and Julie London.

-Premise
+Plot

 The Man is the accomplice of Marian Forbes, the spurned mistress of a tycoon.
 She coaches The Man in impersonating the voice and appearance and habits of the intended victim.
 The Man begins his masquerade in a Mexican resort, where he meets Corey Scott and moves on to contemplating the murder of his tutor, but things begin to go awry.

 Cast

 List of the actors in the film: